andrewgormley/educenter-hugo/exampleSite/content/english/tournaments/vcod.gg-all-weapons-weekend-cup.md

 +++
 ### **Cup Information**

-We are pleased to announce that the registration for our rifles only mix cup competition will be going live on the 1st of November.
+We are pleased to announce that the registration for our all weapons weekend competition will be going live on the 3rd of November.
 Please find information about the upcoming competition below.

 **Registration Opens:** 3rd of November 2020, 17:00 GMT.